If you want to become an actuary you’re going to have to go through the actuarial exam process. So knowing how it works is critical.

-Currently as of July 2018 there are 7 preliminary exams that cover topics like probability, time value of money, statistics and much more.
+As of May 2022, there are 7 preliminary exams (including take-home exam ATPA) that cover topics like probability, time value of money, statistics and much more.

 Once you reach associateship, you’ll need to pass 3 additional exams in order to become a fellow.
 These three exams are referred to as ‘fellowship level exams’.

 Format of Exams